tzwukerf/canyouhackit2023/README.md

 - Lonely Bot
 - "Frequency Analysis", Hidden Pictures
 - XOR, ENIGMA, Ransom
-- Defeating Dr. D Bugg*, Sentence Bot, Debug Me
+- Sentence Bot, Debug Me
 - Cross Site Scripting

 Most of the challenges I've solved I already see writeups for except for Stack Overflow (Exploitation) and Defuse (Reverse Engineering).
-The two I have starred, Defeating Dr. D Buggs and Tiles, are the next things on my agenda that I will do a writeup on.
+The ones I have starred are the next things on my agenda that I will do a writeup on.